FineDialFact: A benchmark for Fine-grained Dialogue Fact Verification: Introduction

-To address the above limitation, we systematically research the fine-grained fact verification for dialogue systems and offer a benchmark, named \emph{FineDialFact}.
-We first split the dialogue response into small pieces of sentences, called atomic facts.
-Each atomic fact is then verified independently using external knowledge and LLMs.
-As there are no existing available datasets, we construct a dataset manually from two public dialogue datasets, OpendialKG and HybriDialogue, and report their inter-agreement by Cohen's Kappa.
-To evaluate the dataset, we provide a set of metrics: accuracy, precision, recall, F1-score, Geometric Mean (G-mean) and Cohen's Kappa \cite{cohen1960coefficient} for measuring the performance in different perspectives.
+To address the above limitation, we systematically study fine-grained fact verification for dialogue systems and offer a benchmark, named \emph{FineDialFact}.
+We process the dialogue response into small, verifiable sentences, called atomic facts.
+Each atomic fact expresses exactly one proposition that can be judged and then is verified independently using external knowledge and LLMs.
+As no existing datasets are available, we construct a dataset by extending two public dialogue datasets, OpenDialKG and HybriDialogue, and report their inter-annotator agreement using Cohen's Kappa \cite{cohen1960coefficient}.
+To evaluate the dataset, we provide a set of metrics: accuracy, precision, recall, F1-score, Geometric Mean (G-mean), and Cohen's Kappa, which measure performance from different perspectives.

-In addition, we evaluate a series of Chain-of-Thought (CoT) based approaches using different LLMs, such as Llama3 \cite{dubey2024llama}, Deepseek-R1 \cite{guo2025deepseek}, QwQ \cite{team2025qwq}, and GPT \cite{hurst2024gpt}, on our constructed datasets.
+In addition, we evaluate a series of Chain-of-Thought (CoT) based approaches using different LLMs, such as Llama3 \cite{dubey2024llama}, Deepseek-R1 \cite{guo2025deepseek}, QwQ \cite{team2025qwq}, and GPT \cite{hurst2024gpt}.
 These CoT approaches include zero-shot CoT, few-shot CoT, and CoT distillation.
-For zero-shot CoT, we simply add a reasoning prompt such as ``Let's think step by step.''
+For zero-shot CoT, we simply add a reasoning prompt.
 For few-shot CoT, we manually annotate a set of samples and use GPT-4o to generate corresponding reasoning steps, then retrieve the top-N most relevant samples as demonstrations.
 For CoT distillation, we use GPT-4o to annotate data and generate CoT reasoning processes, which are then used to fine-tune smaller language models.
 The experimental results show that CoT series-based methods are able to improve the performance of LLMs significantly.
-However, dialogue fact verification on the HybriDialogue dataset remains a challenging task, with the highest F1-score reaching only 0.75, achieved by GPT-4o.
+However, fact verification on the manually annotated HybriDialogue dataset remains challenging, with the best F1-score of 0.74 achieved by Llama-3.3-70B.

 The contributions can be listed as follows:

 \begin{compactenum}